SHJAx19/BankApplication/README.md

 Ahmad Shaja Azimi.

 Feel free to customize this template to fit your project's needs.
-A good README provides clear and concise information to potential users and contributors, so make sure to include all the necessary details.

 Here are some ScreenShots of how you can use it.